sjurgemeyer/vim-grails-import/README.md

 ## Usage ##
-Please see readme.txt for additional details on usage and configuration.
+Please see /doc/grailsImport.txt for additional details on usage and configuration.